keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks-non-k8s-apps.md

 Keptn only triggers on-demand `KeptnTask` resources so resource utilization is minimal.

-TODO: How is this cluster associated with the VM where the deployment is running?
+where the deployment is running?

 ## Create a KeptnTaskDefinition